jaspector

 The building permit forms state all required fees must be paid at the time the application is submitted; no public self-service online permit payment workflow was found

-How to Schedule
+How to schedule

-Typical inspection sequence: The certificate-of-occupancy form lists slab, framing/structural, plumbing, electrical, gas, mechanical, and fire-protection signoffs before final certification; stand-alone inspection fee lines are also posted for electrical, plumbing, mechanical, fuel gas, manufactured homes, and fire protection
+Typical sequence: The certificate-of-occupancy form lists slab, framing/structural, plumbing, electrical, gas, mechanical, and fire-protection signoffs before final certification; stand-alone inspection fee lines are also posted for electrical, plumbing, mechanical, fuel gas, manufactured homes, and fire protection

-Do I need a building permit in Young Harris, GA?
+01 Do I need a building permit in Young Harris, GA?

 The residential form covers new buildings, manufactured homes, additions, alterations, repairs, demolition, patios, decks, sunrooms, sheds, storage buildings, garages, and related residential work.
 The non-residential form covers new buildings, additions, alterations, repairs, relocations, demolitions, and changes of use.
 Separate land-disturbing, sign, special-use, variance, and other approvals may also be required depending on the project

-How much does a building permit cost in Young Harris, GA?
+02 How much does a building permit cost in Young Harris, GA?

+Building permit fees in Young Harris, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $500.00 for non-residential new construction permits; $250.00 for non-residential renovation or addition permits; no separate residential minimum was stated.
 Fees are calculated as: Square-foot formula.
 Residential and non-residential building permits are generally $0.25 per heated square foot and $0.20 per unheated square foot, with separate fee lines for plan review, stand-alone inspections, manufactured homes, pools, trailers, shell-only permits, interior finish permits, and permit transfers.
 Plan check fee: Residential plan review $200.00; non-residential plan review $1,000.00.

-How do I apply for a building permit in Young Harris, GA?
+03 How do I apply for a building permit in Young Harris, GA?

-1. Download the applicable residential or non-residential building permit application and the current Master Fee Schedule 2.
+To apply for a building permit in Young Harris, GA, follow these steps: 1.
+Download the applicable residential or non-residential building permit application and the current Master Fee Schedule 2.
 Complete every section, obtain signatures from the applicant and owner if different, and include all required fees at submission 3.
 Attach the required submittals, including the recorded plat, deed, scaled site drawings, building plans or blueprints, and any parking or tree-protection materials required by the form 4.
 If a land-disturbing permit, rezoning, variance, flood-zone approval, utility approval, septic approval, attorney review, engineer review, or Planning Commission review is required, complete those steps before final Council approval.
 The Planning Commission page says permit items needing review must be turned in to the City Clerk no later than the 1st day of the month for the last-Tuesday Planning Commission meeting; the building permit forms say completed applications requiring Planning Commission approval must be on file by the 10th of the month for the next Planning Commission agenda and describe the Planning Commission as meeting on the 3rd Tuesday.
 Because the city's public sources conflict, applicants should confirm the current filing cutoff and meeting date with City Hall before submittal 5.
 After city review and approval, obtain the permit, complete inspections as required, and obtain the certificate of occupancy or completion if applicable

-How do I schedule a building inspection in Young Harris, GA?
+04 How do I schedule a building inspection in Young Harris, GA?

-Other cities in Towns County
+Other jurisdictions in Towns County.

-View all Towns County jurisdictions →
+All Towns County jurisdictions →